 To save time and effort, transform your images in their native application.
 For example, size, crop, rotate, and shear in Photoshop, which offers tools to make these and other image changes easily.
 Transforming images in page layout programs can be complex and time-consuming.
 Before importing images into your page layout program, first make sure they can print from Photoshop.

-When placing Photoshop EPS images into a page layout program, don’t embed the halftone screen frequency in each image while in Photoshop.
+When you use Photoshop EPS images to place images into a page layout program, don’t embed the halftone screen frequency in each image when you use Photoshop.
 Instead, set it in your page layout program or ask your printer if they will do it.

-Photoshop images that will be used for print purposes are best saved as TIFF, EPS, native PSD, or PDF files.
+Photoshop images that you use for print purposes are best saved as TIFF, EPS, native PSD, or PDF files.
 Printivity recommends sending the file as PDF to avoid any conversion or version issues that could delay your order.

-Limit the number of typefaces throughout the file, as it takes time to download each font.
+Limit the number of typefaces throughout the file with type tool, as it takes time to download each font, type tool will help you manage your font.
 Sticking to a few fonts will make your document look more polished and professional.
+There are also numerous Photoshop tutorials and Photoshop tutors out there to help you learn the basics.
 At Printivity, we’re here to help you get the perfect print project.
-If you’re having trouble designing your Photoshop print file, visit our Design FAQ page for answers to commonly asked questions.
+If you’re having trouble with smart objects, layer styles, the pen tool, brush tool or any other basics when designing your Photoshop print file, contact our customer service department at Service@Printivity.com.
+Visit our Design FAQ page for answers to commonly asked questions to help better you learn Photoshop.